 One of the most frequent questions I get asked by my clients is "What is the best way to promote my site?"
-If a brand new customer asks me that question then I will take as much time as I can possibly muster to answer their request, before they get obsessed with search engines, learn about and put on the SEO (Search Engine Opitimisation) and ranking blinkers so many website owners wear with pride.
+If a brand new customer asks me that question then I will take as much time as I can possibly muster to answer their request, before they get obsessed with search engines, learn about and put on the SEO (Search Engine Optimisation) and ranking blinkers so many website owners wear with pride.

-Allow me now to state the obvious, the success of any website is in direct proportion to the amount of visitors it receives.
+Allow me now to state the obvious, the success of any website is in direct proportion to the number of visitors it receives.
 If success is about visitors then why on earth would any intelligent business person devote 95% of their promotion time and budget to a single method of advertising their site?

 Imagine for a moment you are the advertising executive for a large automobile company.
 Your company has just released the most economical car ever and your job is to make sure everyone knows about it.

 Which of the following would you do?

 1. Place a full page ad in one or two car magazines, then spend the next year rehashing and tweaking the wording of that ad, because it wasn't creating the sales you wanted.

 2. Advertise in every magazine and newspaper you can find, start national TV advertising campaigns, make sure you have slots on every commercial radio station in the country, advertise on billboards, in cinemas, sponsor sporting events, create competitions and whatever else you could think of.